nicejade/nice-front-end-tutorial/tutorial/flutter-tutorial.md

 ## 进阶篇

+## 插件篇

+- [appspector/flutter-plugin](https://github.com/appspector/flutter-plugin): <sub>Flutter plugin for AppSpector SDK.
+With AppSpector you can remotely debug your app running in the same room or on another continent in real-time.</sub>

 ## 资源篇

 - [awesome-flutter](https://github.com/Solido/awesome-flutter): <sub>An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.</sub>